List of Merlin characters: Merlin

 In the fifth series when Mordred becomes a Knight after rescuing Arthur from Morgana, Merlin remains suspicious of him, fearing a prophecy in which the Druid kills the king.
 Mordred is loyal to Camelot for some time, but eventually turns against them following the execution of his love Kara, who made an attempt on Arthur's life, and he informs Morgana that Merlin is 'Emrys'.
 In response, Morgana uses a creature to drain Merlin's magic.
 Merlin travels to the Crystal Cave to restore his power, but a traitor in Camelot reveals this to Morgana, and she seals Merlin inside.
 As the final battle begins, Merlin encounters the Ghost of his Father and with his guidance, regains his magic.
 He rides to Camlann, the site of the battle between Camelot and the Saxons, and under the disguise of Dragoon the Great uses magic never before seen to aid Camelot's victory.
-However, he finds Arthur fatally wounded at Mordred's hand and reveals he was the Sorcerer – and that he has been helping Arthur for the past 6 years.
-He takes Arthur to Avalon to heal him, but the pair are attacked by Morgana a short distance away, but she is taken by surprise when Merlin kills her with Excalibur.
-Merlin calls the Great Dragon to carry him and Arthur to Avalon, but the delay caused by Morgana sees Arthur die.
-Merlin sends Arthur to Avalon after the Dragon states that Arthur will rise again when Albion's need is greatest.
+But he finds Arthur fatally wounded at Mordred's hand and reveals he was the Sorcerer, and that he has been helping Arthur for the past 6 years.
+He takes Arthur to Avalon to heal him, but the pair are attacked by Morgana a short distance away, but she is taken by surprise when Merlin kills her with Excalibur, but he does not feel any guilt, shame and remorse for killing his former friend, due to her monstrous acts, although Merlin does partly blame himself for the monster that Morgana had become.
+Merlin calls the Great Dragon, Kilgharrah to carry him and Arthur to Avalon, but the delay caused by Morgana sees Arthur die.
+Merlin sends Arthur to Avalon after Kilgharrah states that Arthur will rise again, when Albion's need is greatest.
 In the present day, Merlin is shown to be still alive and waiting for Arthur to rise.